fs-c/v0/rrl/how-to-beat-the-dungeon-boss/chapter3.md

+Edited - drizz - 1/7/18

-When the dust finally settled, one hundred twenty-seven villages, including forty-eight mega towns, and three seventh class cities, were laid to absolute ruins after the wake of the first simultaneous monster wave attack to ever hit the Region of Dar'Anahcta.
-And although the enemy hordes were eventually subjugated, the cost of ‘victory’ was immense.
+When the dust finally settled, one hundred twenty-seven villages, including forty-eight mega towns, and three seventh-class cities, were laid to absolute waste during the first simultaneous monster wave attack to ever hit the Region of Dar'Anahcta.
+And although the enemy hordes were eventually subjugated, the cost of the ‘victory’ was immense.

-The official numbers as of the last tabulated statistics regarding the casualties of war, released by the Imperial Disaster Coordinating Committee, verified, that the death toll reached an abysmal all-time high of 412,600 (more or less) body count.
+The official numbers as of the last tabulated statistics regarding the casualties of war, released by the Imperial Disaster Coordinating Committee, verified, that the death toll reached an abysmal all-time high of (more or less) 412,600 bodies.

-Among the casualties---an eighth of which were adventurers, a twelfth were Imperial soldiers and the rest were civilians.
+Of the casualties, an eighth were adventurers, a twelfth Imperial Soldiers, and the rest were civilians.

-Region-wise, the tabulation had yet to even account for the enormous damages to properties and industry alike.
-Not to mention the devastation caused to both livestock and agriculture, which made all the matter even worse.
+Region-wise, the tabulation had yet to even account for the enormous damages to private properties and industry alike.
+Not to mention the devastation caused to both livestock and agriculture, which made the matter even worse.

-It was indeed a feast for the crows.
-It was the day when the land of free men were drowned in blood.
-Lifeless grotesque bodies, both of humans and beasts alike, decorated the landscape in horrific fashion.
-No man, woman nor child were spared during that day.
+It was indeed a feast for the crows, the day when the land of free men was drowned in blood.
+Lifeless, grotesque bodies, of humans and beasts alike, decorated the landscape in horrific fashion.
+No man, woman or child was spared during that day.

-Most of the ones who did survive and had lived to tell the tale today, either had fought hard enough to earn their second lives or had hidden masterfully enough to escape the clutches of death back then.
+Most of the ones who did survive and lived to tell the tale either had fought hard enough to earn their continued life, or had hidden masterfully enough to escape the clutches of death.

 Fight or flight.
-Those were the only two popular choices at that time.
-The rest that didn't choose from either option and were helplessly caught in the middle were the first people to perish.
-Their bodies were now serving as nutrients for the many different creatures and vegetation of earth to feed on.
+Those were the only two viable choices the peoples had at that time.
+The rest, those that didn't choose from either option were the first to perish.
+Their bodies were now serving as nutrients for the many different creatures and plants of earth to feed on.

 Ashes to ashes, dust to dust.

 It had been almost three years since the Red Night happened.
-And to this day, citizens could still recall the images of terror in horrifying detail like it was yesterday.
+And to this day, citizens could still recall the images of terror in horrifying detail like it had been yesterday.
 The majority of the people were still traumatized.
-More were still in mourning even now.
-They found it extremely difficult to move on.
+Many were still in mourning even now, finding it extremely difficult to move on.
 Who wouldn't?
 The tragedy was simply too great to just bury on a whim.

-And so, in an effort to console the masses, the great Luc'Valaria Empire declared that each year, during every month of the dragon, on its twenty-second day, the empire would hold an Imperial Day of Healing.
+And so, in an effort to console the masses, the great Luc'Valaria Empire declared that each year, during every month of the dragon, on its twenty-second day, they would hold an Imperial Day of Healing.

-It was to showcase the empire's solidarity to the world.
-That although the Red Night only happened under the confines of Dar'Anahcta, as a collective, they will grieve as one and will also heal as one--- together as one united empire!
+It was to showcase the empire's solidarity with their populace to the world.
+That although the Red Night only happened under the confines of Dar'Anahcta, as a collective, they would grieve as one and would also heal as one -- together as one united empire!

 With the Day of Healing celebration fast approaching, the narrow streets of Ale'Xandria, crowned city and royal capital to the empire, were becoming more and more hectic.
-One enormous carriage after the next, it was easy to tell just by judging the number of tourists who're arriving by the dozens each day that the city was nearing population saturation.
-Every single one, wanting to be a part of the biggest memorial celebration in the history of the empire to date.
+One enormous carriage after the next, it was easy to tell just by judging the number of tourists who were arriving by the dozens each day that the city was nearing overpopulation.
+Every single one wanting to be a part of the biggest memorial celebration in the history of the empire to date.

 "I like what you did to this place.
 It's very you.
 The Spit Roast Café.
 It has a nice ring to it."